 - The BigQuery API is automatically enabled in new projects.
 To activate the BigQuery API in an existing project, go to Enable the BigQuery API.

-Step one: Create a BigQuery dataset
+Create a BigQuery dataset

-On the right side, in the details panel, click Create dataset.
+In the details panel, click Create dataset.

-On the Create dataset page:
+On the Create dataset page, do the following: